Ronnie20089/Ronnie20089/README.md

 - 👋 Hi, I’m @Ronnie20089
-- 👀 I’m interested in (Ai Language models and Assistants)
+- 👀 I’m interested in (Language models and Web development)
 - 🌱 I’m currently learning (Java Script)
 - 💞️ I’m looking to collaborate on (Nothing RN)
 - 📫 How to reach me (You don't need to)